Oxgang: Usage in England

-In England, the oxgang was a unit typically used in the area conquered by the Vikings which became the Danelaw, for example in Domesday Book, where it is found as a bovata, or 'bovate.'
-The oxgang represented the amount of land which could be ploughed using one ox, in a single annual season.
+In England, the oxgang was a unit typically used in the area conquered by the Vikings which became the Danelaw, for example in the Domesday Book, where it is found as a bovata, or 'bovate'.
+The oxgang represented the amount of land which could be ploughed using one ox in a single annual season.
 As land was normally ploughed by a team of eight oxen, an oxgang was thus one eighth the size of a ploughland or carucate.
 Although these areas were not fixed in size and varied from one village to another, an oxgang averaged 15 acre, and a ploughland or carucate 100–120 acre.
-However, in the rest of England a parallel system was used, from which the Danelaw system of carucates and bovates seen in Domesday Book was derived.
+However, in the rest of England a parallel system was used, from which the Danelaw system of carucates and bovates seen in the Domesday Book was derived.
 There, the virgate represented land which could be ploughed by a pair of oxen, and so amounted to two oxgangs or bovates, and was a quarter of a hide, the hide and the carucate being effectively synonymous.

 A peasant occupying or working an oxgang or bovate might be known as a "bovater" or "oxganger".